-Should a sovereign related issuer, (e.g. agencies, local authorities, sovereign owned/sponsored/guaranteed, etc.) not be covered by Amundi in-house research or a thirdparty ESG rating providers, the relative country sovereign ESG rating will be used and the same methodology for sovereign issuers described below will apply.
-If an issuer is downgraded below such a rating, the Investment Manager should sell it within a reasonable timeframe.
-However, it may continue to be held, if consent has been obtained from the Management Company.
+Bonds issued by supranational issuers are accepted irrespective of the issuer and do not require a minimum ESG rating at individual issuer level.
+Should a sovereign related issuer, (e.g. agencies, local authorities, sovereign owned/sponsored/guaranteed, etc.) not be covered by Amundi in-house research or a third-party ESG rating provider, the relative country sovereign ESG rating will be used.